 As for millennials, even if they had chosen seagoing careers and had now come ashore, they would not have the lengthy experience that companies look for.

-This has made the quest for talent a challenge, not only because of a shortage of candidates but because the skills shipowners and operators need has changed: they need people who understand data dashboards and can write code that will make it possible for the whole company to understand the data analytics on which we all now depend.
+This has made the quest for talent a challenge, not only because of a shortage of candidates but because the skills shipowners and operators need has changed: they need people who understand data dashboards and can write code that will make it possible for the whole company to understand critical data analytics.

 What I learned from the conversation is that these people are more likely to be ‘quants’ – people who can do the quantitative analysis – than ex-seafarers, creating a ‘skillset deficit’ between shipping operational expertise and the analytical and communication skills that company executives now look for.
 Those are very transferable skills and the people who have them are not primarily interested in shipping – in fact, they might not be interested in shipping at all.
 Their loyalty may actually be towards a specific software platform, not to the company itself.
 If a company stops using that program, those analysts will move to one that does.

-One solution to this emerged from the conversation, but it would be a long-term plan.
-Our board member suggested that maritime academies must stop training people to work just on ships and instead teach them how to be a shipping professional for their career.
-He attended the State University of New York Maritime College and has kept in touch with it, so he is well-placed to get that argument heard.
+One long-term solution to this emerged from the conversation.
+Our board member suggested that maritime academies must stop training people to work just on ships and instead teach them how to be shipping professionals.
+He attended the State University of New York Maritime College and has kept in touch with it, and so is well-placed to have that argument heard.

 Of my two opening stories, future relationships between companies and their ‘talent’ will mirror my second example.
 In that case, my employer got the transformation it wanted and my manager got the notch on his CV bedpost that he craved.
 Get that balance right, and it’s a win-win situation.
 Get it wrong, and it’s a waste of everyone’s time, as my LinkedIn contact and his disappointing employer would both testify to.